 As this document is a legal entity enforceable under EU law, for companies not having a registered trading address the EU Declaration of Conformity (contract) is difficult to enforce as the manufacturer is not directly subject to EU laws.

-In this case the company fist in line to legal responsibility for compliance is either the manufacturers authorised agent within the EU or the importer although they may not have control over the certification EU rules are clear the company placing the product on the market is responsible to ensure compliance.
+In this case the company is first in line to legal responsibility for compliance is either the manufacturers authorised agent within the EU or the importer although they may not have control over the certification.
+EU rules are clear the company placing the product on the EU market is responsible to ensure compliance.

-Not mandatory within the directive, although implied, the end user should expect to have the manufacturers authorised agent or importer detailed on the EU declaration of conformity to ensure that in the event of non-compliance of the product that it is easily actioned within the EU law.
+Not specifically mandated, within the directive, although implied, the end user should expect to have the manufacturers authorised agent or importer detailed on the EU declaration of conformity to ensure that in the event of non-compliance of the product that it is easily actioned within the EU law.

 If the manufacturer is outside the EU and there is no EU based AuthorisedAgent in the event of an issue the end user would become the first in the litigation firing line as the manufacturer is not directly subject to EU law.